eddyerburgh/notes/docs/computer-networking/internet/http1.md

 _Vary_ headers can be used to create secondary cache keys {% cite rfc7234 -l 9-10 %}.

-HTTP has shared caches and private caches. **Shared caches** can be accessed by multiple users whereas **private caches** are user-specific (e.g., a browser).
+HTTP has shared caches and private caches. **Shared caches** can be accessed by multiple users whereas **private caches** are user-specific (e.g. a browser).
 Responses can be set to be cacheable for private caches only with the _Cache-Control_ _private_ directive {% cite rfc7234 -l 4 %}.

 A cache entry can be either fresh or stale.
 "A fresh response is one whose age has not yet exceeded its freshness lifetime.
 Conversely, a stale response is one where it has" {% cite rfc7234 -l 11 %}.

 The **freshness lifetime** of a response is the time between the generation of the response by an origin server and the expiration time of the response.
-Explicit expiration times can be set with HTTP headers (e.g., the _Cache-Control_ _max-age_ directive), but an expiration time can be implicitly calculated if the response is missing the required headers and the response is considered cacheable {% cite rfc7234 -l 11 %}.
+Explicit expiration times can be set with HTTP headers (e.g. the _Cache-Control_ _max-age_ directive), but an expiration time can be implicitly calculated if the response is missing the required headers and the response is considered cacheable {% cite rfc7234 -l 11 %}.

-_Note: a cacheable response is defined as a response with a cacheable request method (e.g., GET), and either a cacheable status code (e.g., 200, 301, 404) or a header marking the request as cacheable (e.g., with the public response directive) {% cite rfc7234 -l 13 %}._
+_Note: a cacheable response is defined as a response with a cacheable request method (e.g. GET), and either a cacheable status code (e.g. 200, 301, 404) or a header marking the request as cacheable (e.g. with the public response directive) {% cite rfc7234 -l 13 %}._

 A fresh response can be returned to a client by a cache without the cache contacting the origin server.
 A stale response can be served if the origin server returns an error, or while the cache is revalidating a request (using the _stale-if-error_ and _stale-while-revalidate_ directives) {% cite rfc7234 -l 11 15 %}{% cite rfc5861 -l 2 %}.